Is Garlic Bad for Cats? Why Cats Can't Eat Garlic or Onions

 Can cats eat garlic?

-No: Cats should never eat food that contains garlic, whether it’s a healthy dash of garlic powder or meals made with cloves or whole bulbs.
-(Dogs shouldn’t either!)
+No: Cats should never eat food that contains garlic, whether it’s a dash of garlic powder or meals made with cloves or whole bulbs.
+Not-so-fun fact: cats are most sensitive to this type of toxicosis.
+They are followed by dogs and some livestock.
+So if you were wondering if your dog could have garlic, the answer is that dogs should not be eating garlic either.

 Why?

-In severe cases, even a small amount of garlic (approximately one clove or 1/8 teaspoon of garlic powder) can lead to organ damage, organ failure, or death in a cat.
+“Even a small amount of garlic (approximately one clove or 1/8 teaspoon of garlic powder) can lead to organ damage, organ failure, or death in a cat.” - Laria Herod, DVM

 Photo by Kelly Common on Unsplash